OneQuick/OneQuick.github.io-v1-legacy/privacy-policy.md

 active: docs
 ---

-OneQuick never collect any private data.
+OneQuick never collects any private data.

 OneQuick access internet to check update (for desktop version) and send some anonymous data for statistics purpose: